Understanding What Causes Kitchen Sink Clogs

 Baking Soda and Vinegar Solution

 This natural kitchen sink clog home remedy creates a fizzing chemical reaction that loosens grease, soap scum, and organic buildup without harsh chemicals.
 Start by removing standing water from the sink, then pour ½ to 1 cup of baking soda directly down the drain.
-Immediately follow with ½ to 1 cup of white vinegar—you'll see and hear the mixture foam as it works.
+Immediately follow with ½ to 1 cup of white vinegar.
+You'll see and hear the mixture foam as it works.

 Cover the drain with a stopper or wet cloth and let the solution sit for 15-60 minutes, depending on the clog's severity.
 For tougher blockages, leave it for up to an hour.
-Flush the drain with a pot of hot water (or boiling water if you have metal pipes—avoid boiling water on PVC pipes as it can damage them).
+Flush the drain with a pot of hot water (or boiling water if you have metal pipes, but avoid boiling water on PVC pipes as it can damage them).
 This method is safe for most plumbing systems and effective for regular maintenance.

 Cleaning the P-Trap